A simple, yet subtle "invariance" of two-body decay kinematics: Abstract

 \section{Abstract}

 We study the two-body decay of a mother particle into a massless daughter.
 We further assume that the mother particle is {\em un}polarized and has a {\em generic} boost distribution in the laboratory frame.
 In this case, we show analytically that the laboratory frame energy distribution of the massless decay product has a {\it peak}, whose location is identical to the (fixed) energy of that particle in the {\it rest} frame of the corresponding mother particle.
-Given its simplicity and ``invariance'' under variations of the boost distribution of the mother particle, our finding should be useful for the determination of masses of mother particles.
+Given its simplicity and ``invariance'' under changes in the boost distribution of the mother particle, our finding should be useful for the determination of masses of mother particles.
 In particular, we anticipate that such a procedure will then {\em not} require a full reconstruction of this two-body decay chain (or for that matter, information about the rest of the event).
-With this eventual goal in mind, we make a proposal for extracting the peak position by fitting the data to a well-motivated analytic function describing the shape of such energy distribution.
-This fitting function is then tested on the theoretical prediction for top quark pair production and its decay and it is found to be quite successful in this regard.
+With this eventual goal in mind, we make a proposal for extracting the peak position by fitting the data to a well-motivated analytic function describing the shape of such an energy distribution.
+This fitting function is then tested on the theoretical prediction for top quark pair production and its decay, and it is found to be quite successful in this regard.
 As a proof of principle of the usefulness of our observation, we apply it for measuring the mass of the top quark at the LHC, using simulated data and including experimental effects.

-It is very well-known that in the {\it rest} frame of a mother particle undergoing a two-body decay, the energy of each of the daughter particles is fixed in terms of mother and the daughter particle masses (see, for example, Ref.~\cite{Beringer:1900zz} and the references therein).
+It is very well-known that in the {\it rest} frame of a mother particle undergoing a two-body decay, the energy of each of the daughter particles is fixed in terms of mother and the daughter particle masses.
 Turning this fact around, we can determine the mass of the mother particle if we can measure these rest-frame energies of the daughter particles.